 Punjab Kings Breakthrough (IPL 2024)

 Ashutosh’s domestic exploits caught the eye of IPL scouts.
 In the 2024 auction, Punjab Kings snapped him up for a modest ₹20 lakh—a steal, as it turned out.
-His IPL debut came on April 4, 2024, against Gujarat Titans at Ahmedabad’s Narendra Modi Stadium.
+His IPL debut came on April 4, 2024, against the Gujarat Titans at Ahmedabad’s Narendra Modi Stadium.
 Stepping in as an impact substitute, he smashed 31 off 17 balls, partnering Shashank Singh to chase down 200.
 Punjab had found a gem.

 Over 11 matches, Ashutosh scored 189 runs at a strike rate of 167.25.
 His standout knock?
 A blistering 61 off 28 balls against the Mumbai Indians, a game-changing inning, showcased his ability to dominate top-tier bowlers.
 Fans nicknamed him “The Finisher,” a title he wore with pride.